Apprentice Corporation (Ages 13-18, by audition only)

 Apprentice Corporation dancers:

-- Dedicate their fall, spring and summer breaks to the program
+- Dedicate their fall, spring and summer breaks to the program, as applicable

 - Collaborate with their peers to create expressive dances that are sophisticated in form and structure